 Products & Services – Market research is essential in determining whether your intended products are desirable.

-Profit – Determine how you’ll make a profit
+Profit – Determine how you’ll make a profit.

-Business Name – Register your business name with your state government.
+Business Name – Register your business name with your state-government.

 Supplier – Do not have just one place to get supplies from, you should have several.
 By having more than one you can assure yourself that you are getting the lowest prices from them.

-Advertising – By spending some money on advertising you will increase your sales from your opening day.
+Advertising – By spending some funds on advertising you will increase your sales from your opening day.
 It is best to have a professional help you with your advertising rather than doing it yourself.